-For additional information about other session in the RTC program, please visit http://broadbandbreakfast.com/2017/04/register-to-attend-the-rural-telecommunications-congress-program-at-broadband-communities-summit.
+For additional information about other session in the RTC program, please visit https://broadbandbreakfast.com/2017/04/register-to-attend-the-rural-telecommunications-congress-program-at-broadband-communities-summit.

 REGISTER TODAY to attend the RTC sessions by using the Rural Telecommunications Code discount code of RTC350.
 This registration code entitles you to the lowest possible rate to attend not only the RTC sessions, but the entire Broadband Communities Summit program.
 The $350 costs is about one-third of the standard ticket price.

 (Illustration in the public domain from UNC Libraries Common.)

 Metaverse Can Serve as a Supplement, Not Replacement, For Educators: Experts

 The virtual world where avatars can meet as if they were in real life can be a companion for education.

 WASHINGTON, June 29, 2022 – Experts said at a Brookings Institution event said Tuesday that while the “metaverse” can go a long way toward improving education for some students, it should serve as a supplement to those educational goals.